mavlink/qgc-user-guide/en/PlanView/pattern_structure_scan_v2.md

     The camera is only triggered while flying the layer path.
     It does not trigger images while transitioning from one layer to the next.
   - **Gimbal Pitch** - Gimbal pitch you want to use for the scan.
 - *Known/pre-defined cameras* automatically calculates layer heights and image triggering from required image overlap, and allows you to trade off scan distance and require image resolution.
-It  also ensures that the camera is always pointed directly at the right angles to the surface which it is capturing images.
+  It also ensures that the camera is pointed directly at the surface when it is capturing images (i.e. at a right angle rather than some tangent).
   The settings are:
   - **Camera Orientation:** Portrait or Landscape
   - *Overlap*:
     - **Front Lap:** Image overlap from top to bottom (increasing shrinks layer height and increases layer count).
     - **Side Lap:** Image overlap at sides (increasing takes more images in each lap/layer scan).
-  - **Scan distance:** Distance from the structure of the flight path.
+  - **Scan distance:** Distance from the structure to the flight path.
   - **Ground Res:** Required image resolution/sample quality of surface.

 - *Custom camera* selection allows you to enter your own camera characteristics, but otherwise behaves the same as a predefined camera.